techtyt/Windows-cleaner/README.md

 2.Does not clean the Windows registry, to avoid risking your computer

-3.Customize and add/remove functionaltiy to the app because it is a .bat file
+3.Customize and add/remove functionality to the app because it is a .bat file

 4.Trust,anyone can see the code of the.bat file